getpelican/pelican/docs/faq.rst

 conversation on `#pelican on Freenode <irc://irc.freenode.net/pelican>`_.
 Those who don't have an IRC client handy can jump in immediately via `IRC webchat <http://webchat.freenode.net/?channels=pelican&uio=d4>`_.
 Because of differing time zones, you may not get an immediate response to your question, but please be patient and stay logged into IRC — someone will almost always respond if you wait long enough (it may take a few hours).

-If you are unable to resolve your issue or if you have a feature request, please refer to the `issue tracker <https://github.com/getpelican/pelican/issues>`_.
+If you're unable to resolve your issue or if you have a feature request, please refer to the `issue tracker <https://github.com/getpelican/pelican/issues>`_.

 How can I help?